Antral follicle count over 35 – a clinic answers your questions

 During an IVF cycle, your ovaries are stimulated to mature multiple follicles at once.
 The higher your antral follicle count, the more eggs your clinic can expect to retrieve.

-If you’re over 35 and have a low AFC, you may need higher doses of stimulation medication, and there’s a greater chance your cycle could be cancelled.
+If you’re over 35 and have a low AFC, you may need higher doses of stimulation medication, and frustratingly – there’s a greater chance your cycle could be cancelled.

 What does it mean if my antral follicle count is lower than average for my age?

-A lower-than-average antral follicle count (AFC) for your age may suggest a reduced ovarian reserve.
-While this can understandably feel concerning, it doesn’t mean you’re infertile or that pregnancy is out of reach.
-Every woman’s fertility picture is unique, and factors like egg quality, hormone balance, overall health, and uterine health all play a role in the ability to conceive.
+A lower-than-average antral follicle count (AFC) for your age can suggest a reduced ovarian reserve.
+And while that might feel worrying, it absolutely doesn’t mean you’re infertile, or that pregnancy is out of reach.
+Fertility is complex, and many factors beyond egg count – including egg quality, hormone levels, uterine health and overall wellbeing – play a role in conception.

 When could egg donation play a role in treatment?